The algebraic degree of sparse polynomial optimization: Sparse ED, polar and sectional degrees

 \end{cor}

-Observe that by the results in \cite{maxim2023linear}, we can think of sectional degrees as the affine analogue of polar degrees.
+Observe that under certain genericity conditions, the results in \cite{maxim2023linear} show that sectional degrees are the affine analog of polar degrees.
 With this in mind and the aforementioned results, we have the following conjecture.

-\begin{conj} Let $X \subseteq \C^n$ be an irreducible, affine variety and $\overline{X} \subset \P^n$ its projective closure.
-If $\overline{X}$ intersects $Q_{\infty}$ transversely then the ED degree of $X$ is equal to $s_0(X) + \ldots + s_{n-1}(X)$. \end{conj}
+\begin{conj} Let $Y \subseteq \C^n$ be an irreducible, affine variety and $\overline{Y} \subset \P^n$ its projective closure.
+If $\overline{Y}$ intersects $Q_{\infty}$ transversely then the ED degree of $Y$ is equal to $s_0(Y) + \ldots + s_{n-1}(Y)$. \end{conj}

-To provide one piece of evidence for \Cref{conj: sectional} we give an example where \Cref{conj: sectional} is true but \Cref{thm:affine ed polar} gives a strict upped bound on the ED degree.
+To provide one piece of evidence for \Cref{conj: sectional} and highlight its distinction from \Cref{thm:affine ed polar}, we give an example of a variety $Y$ where \Cref{conj: sectional} is true but \Cref{thm:affine ed polar} gives a strict upper bound on the ED degree of $Y$.